 |

-was a wonderfully exhilarating experience.
-Dublin was a surprise in many ways - some great sights, but some distinctly unfriendly
+the sights was a wonderfully exhilarating experience.
+Dublin was a surprise in many ways - some great sights, but some distinctly

 because so many pubs and bars are "21 and over ONLY".
 Hmmm, not terribly family friendly, but we loved the bus tours,